Niels-wm/os-challenge-included-eagles/README.md

 ### Overall Motivation
 ###### Author: Niels With Mikkelsen, s174290

 This overall experiment seeks to figure out how much (if any) we can benefit from parallelization, i.e. handling multiple client request simultaneously.
-When it comes to parallelization there are several diffrent ways to go about it, in the next 3 experiments we will try to find the best one.
+When it comes to parallelization there are several different ways to go about it, in the next 3 experiments we will try to find the best one.

 The reason we at all bother to do these experiments is because the computer which are running the test have a multi-core CPU with 4 CPU's.